-Be sure to get your Florida fishing license before you go, and please follow all of the rules and regulations.
+Be sure to get your Florida fishing license before going, and please follow all the rules and regulations.

-Wekiwa Springs State Park is a great place to relax and enjoy the day fishing.
+Wekiwa Springs State Park is great for relaxing and enjoying the day fishing.

 If snorkeling is your jam, the crystal clear waters of Wekiwa Springs State Park make it the perfect place to explore.
 The waters are a refreshing 72 degrees year-round, and you can snorkel any time.

 There is a designated swimming area for snorkeling, and we recommend that you stick to this area.
-For example, snorkeling is not allowed on Rock Springs Run, the Wekiva River, or Wekiwa Spring Run.
+For example, snorkeling is prohibited on Rock Springs Run, the Wekiva River, or Wekiwa Spring Run.

-Make sure that you are confident in your swimming abilities before snorkeling, and always swim with a buddy.
-Unfortunately, there are no lifeguards on duty, so it’s important to take precautions.
+Make sure you are confident in your swimming abilities before snorkeling, and always swim with a buddy.
+Unfortunately, there are no lifeguards on duty, so it’s essential to take precautions.

-With plenty of fish and wildlife to see, you’re sure to have a great time.
+You’re sure to have a great time with plenty of fish and wildlife to see.
 So, grab your snorkel gear and head on over for a fun day in the sun.